Planning Stampede 2026?

 Transit will also be extremely packed following the parade’s finish.
 Expect long waits on a crowded platform (30min-1.5 hours) to use the CTrain after the parade.
 I recommend walking whenever possible.

-The Midway is filled with all the rides, games, and foods than you can ever imagine.
+The Midway is filled with all the rides, games, and foods that you could ever imagine.

 Expect weird combos of pickles, cheese, corndogs, alligator, bison, mini donuts, mac ‘n cheese, items on a stick, poutine, bugs, corn, peanut butter, bacon and more!
 See the Stampede Midway Food here.